 Becoming a member in 4-H can take you places you have never been before!
 If you are between 5 and 19 years of age you can become a 4-H member.
 As a member, you can:

 What Are 4-H Clubs?

-Five or more children, along with their parents and/or other supportive adults, meet with a 4-H staff person to form a 4-H club.
+Five or more children, along with their parents and/or other supportive adults, meet with 4-H staff to form a 4-H club.
 Each club will design a program of projects and activities that will provide fun learning experiences and blend with the interests of that club.
-Youth involved in 4-H clubs gain self esteem, leadership ability, and more importantly social as well as practical skills.
+Youth involved in 4-H clubs gain self esteem, leadership abilities, and more importantly social as well as practical skills.
 Parents and/or other adults teach these projects at club meetings usually held once or twice a month.

 How 4-H Clubs Help Youth Succeed